rohan843/CTFs/picoCTF_237_WPA-ing_Out/README.md

 ---

 I found [this](https://www.youtube.com/watch?v=mAZ7PjEfWU0) walkthrough.
 Unfortunately, the `hashcat` attack could not be done from my VM due to lack of memory.
 The password found was `mickeymouse` in the video.
 I'll follow hereon.

+---

+The password was the flag (the stuff within the `{}` anyway).

+This CTF provides a good overview on how the packets in a pcap can be encrypted at a low level and how to decrypt them to get higher level packets (even though the decryption wasn't required here).
+I'll have to learn more about the lower 2 layers of the TCP/IP model and the security implications to better understand the process.